sliscak/ideas/list.md

     translate German to Narsese: Der Wolf ist grau.
   Output:
     <wolf --> [grau]>.
-45. Using a overfited transformer to compress enwik9 to maybe win the hutter prize.
+45. Use a overfited transformer to compress enwik9 to maybe win the hutter prize.